Node/Pure JavaScript symmetric ciphers adapter

 If key is fixed and nonce is less than 16 bytes, avoid randomly generated nonce.

-xchacha20-poly1305 is implemented with pure JS hchacha20 function and node:crypto’s chacha20-poly1305 on node.node:crypto’s chacha20-poly1305 is not supported on deno and bun, @noble/ciphers’s implementation is used on both platforms instead.deno do not support indirect conditional exports.
-If you use this library to build another library, client code of your library may fall back to the node:crypto implementation and not work properly, specifically aes-256-gcm (16 bytes nonce) and chacha20-poly1305.
-If you found such a problem, you need to upgrade deno and run with --conditions deno (>=2.4.0) or --unstable-node-conditions deno(>=2.3.6,<2.4.0).
+xchacha20-poly1305 is implemented with pure JS hchacha20 function and node:crypto’s chacha20-poly1305 on node/deno.node:crypto’s chacha20-poly1305 is not supported on bun, @noble/ciphers’s implementation is used instead.
+From deno 2.7.10, node:crypto’s chacha20-poly1305 is supported.
+Please upgrade deno to use native implementation for better performance.deno did not support indirect conditional exports.
+For example, if a library uses @ecies/ciphers, client code of that library might fall back to the node:crypto implementation and would not work properly, specifically aes-256-gcm and chacha20-poly1305.
+If you found such a problem, upgrade deno and run with --conditions deno (>=2.4.0) or --unstable-node-conditions deno(>=2.3.6,<2.4.0).